Powerlearnproject/se-day1-assignment-Mugush/README.md

 Documentation: Waterfall emphasizes thorough documentation, while Agile prioritizes working software and interactions.
 Risk: Waterfall carries the risk of late discovery of issues, while Agile mitigates risk through continuous feedback and iteration.
 Contrast:
-Predictability vs. Adaptability: Waterfall is predictable, but at the cost of adaptability.
+Predictability vs. Adaptability: Waterfall is predictable but at the cost of adaptability.
 Agile, on the other hand, is highly adaptable but can be unpredictable.
 Delivery: Waterfall delivers a complete product at the end, while Agile delivers usable increments throughout the project.
 In essence, Waterfall is your go-to for projects where clarity, control, and predictability are paramount, while Agile is ideal for environments where change is constant and speed-to-market is essential.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer
 Roles: He is the builder, and he is the creative force behind the actual construction of the software.
-He interpretes the ideas and designs into fuctional code that the user is suppposed to interact with.
+He interpreted the ideas and designs into functional code that the user is supposed to interact with.
 Responsibilities:
 Coding: Write clean, efficient, and scalable code according to the project specifications.
 Design Implementation: Turn design documents and user requirements into working applications or features.